zurmokeeper/officecrypto-tool/README.md

 ## Special Notes
 The implementation of this library refers to [xlsx](https://www.npmjs.com/package/xlsx) and [xlsx-populate](https://www.npmjs.com/package/xlsx-populate), especially `xlsx-populate`, part of the source code reference and directly copied over.

-Now it supports encryption and decryption of` MS office and WPS xlsx suffix files`, `xls suffix` encryption and decryption is not supported yet.
+Now it supports encryption and decryption of` MS office and WPS xlsx suffix files`, `xls suffix` encryption is not supported yet.

 ## Contents